Girish-3306/Decision-Tree-Classification-Technique/Social Network Ad/README.md

 <h2>SOCIAL NETWORK AD</h2>

 <h3>What is Decision tree?<h3>

 Decision Tree algorithm is a supervised learning algorithm.
 Unlike other supervised learning algorithms, decision tree algorithm can be used for solving regression and classification problems too.
-The general motive of using Decision Tree is to create a training model which can use to predict class or value of target variables by learning decision rules inferred from prior data (training data).
+The general motive of using Decision Tree is to create a training model which can use to predict class or value of target variables by learning decision rules inferred from prior data (training data).</br><h3></h3>

---------------------------------------------------MODEL 1-----------------------------------------------------------------</br>
+--------------------------------------------------MODEL 1----------------------------------------------------------</br>

 STEP 1:- Imoprt the required Library {numpy,pandas,seaborn,matplotlib etc].</br>